 - Close the editor.
 The annotation is saved as you edit it.

 As you edit the annotation to the section, you should see the score of the section change as you go.
 When you have closed the annotation editor notice the following:

 - There is now one annotation to the section.

 - The score added or subtracted by annotation(s).

 - The current score of the section.

-- You can access cooperating assessors information here, if needed.
+- You can access co-assessors' information here, if needed.

 Continue this process for all section assigned to you.
 You can either continue to the next section of the same participant or skip to the same section for the next eligible participant by pressing the button at the bottom of the section.

 When you have approved all sections for a participant, you can register the approved score of that participant.